 In a divorce, legal separation, or annulment, there may be an order for spousal support, also known as alimony.
 A California judge must consider a variety of factors.
 California Family Code § 4320.
 This includes the length of the marriage, the marketable skills of the non-wage earning spouse, their ages, debts, and several other factors.
 The goal of the judge, when determining the amount of spousal support, is to help each spouse maintain or stay close to their standard of living when they were married.
 For more detailed information regarding alimony, visit our spousal support page.
 If you want to end support for your spouse, visit our ending alimony page.

 Establishing who is the child’s father is critically important.
 Being officially recognized as the parent of a child gives the Court the ability to attach responsibility for the care and support of the child or children.
 Unfortunately, some men want to avoid this obligation.
-To learn more about how a family lawyer can help establish paternity, visit our main paternity page.
+To learn more about how an Orange County family lawyer can help establish paternity, visit our main paternity page.

 Division of Assets & Community Property